galasa-dev/galasa.dev/src/markdown-pages/docs/managers/core-manager.md

 title: "Core Manager"
 ---

 This Manager is at Release level.
-You can view the <a href="https://javadoc.galasa.dev/dev/galasa/github/package-summary.html">Javadoc documentation for the Manager here</a>.<br>
+You can view the <a href="https://javadoc.galasa.dev/dev/galasa/core/manager/package-summary.html" target="_blank" rel="noopener noreferrer">Javadoc documentation for the Manager here</a>.<br>

 [Overview](#overview)<br>